cybertraining-dsc/cybertraining-dsc.github.io/README.md

 emacs content/en/courses/bigdata2020/_index.md
 ```

-Make your change and save is.
+Make your change and save it.
 Browse to the page that you changed and
-observer the changes.
+observe the changes.
 To generate the changes for the web page we also
 need to say

 ```